You can transform lives for years to come — by creating a charitable gift annuity with City of Hope.

 - A Gift of Hope for City of Hope Patients.
 Your gift ensures City of Hope’s groundbreaking research and compassionate patient care will continue uninterrupted, regardless of what’s happening in the world.

 - Attractive Payment Rates.
-Depending on your age, rates go as high as 8.6%, (and even higher for certain deferred gift annuities).
-If you’re not sure when you would need your payment to start, a flexible deferred gift annuity allows you to decide later.
+Depending on your age, rates go as high as 9.7%, (and even higher for certain deferred charitable gift annuities).
+If you’re not sure when you would need your payment to start, a flexible deferred charitable gift annuity allows you to decide later.
 The longer the deferral, the higher your payment rate.

-- Fixed Payments.
-The fixed payments from a gift annuity can help balance equity risk in your portfolio.
-The amount paid to you is determined by your age at the time your gift annuity is funded and this amount will never change, regardless of market fluctuations or how long you live.
+- Fixed, Guaranteed Payments.
+The fixed payments from a charitable gift annuity can help balance equity risk in your portfolio.
+The amount paid to you is determined by your age at the time your charitable gift annuity is created, and this amount will never change, regardless of market fluctuations or how long you live.
 If you don’t need income immediately or are looking ahead to retirement, you can schedule payments to begin at least one year after your donation, at a higher rate.